 - 1. mRPAS requirements mRPAS cannot be registered with Transport Canada. mRPAS are however regulated under CAR900.06 and part VI of the CAR.
 Compliance with MAAC safety code meets those requirements. mRPAS at advertised events must comply with the MAAC Event SFOC. - 2.
-RPAS CAR requirements -There either are no special CAR restrictions on RPAS models operated below 400'agl.
+RPAS CAR requirements There are no special CAR restrictions on RPAS models operated under 400'agl.
 All RPAS operated over 400'agl must conform to the MAAC Manufacturer Declaration/Safety Assurance provision. - 3.
-Club/Site/Event requirements This site is in a noise sensitive area and all IC powered models must be muffled and checked for excessive loudness.
-No model louder than 95db measured at 3ft, is permitted. - 4.
+Club/site/Event requirement: - All engines larger than .15 cubic inch in size without an effective muffler installed on it.
+No excessive operation of engines on the ground, the pit area or near the runway. - 4.
 MAAC Add-on requirements RPAS operated over 400'agl must comply with the MAAC/SFOC RPAS requirements listed in the add on section.
 All event visitors must be briefed to ensure compliance with these requirements.